PhilMele/M4Project/README.md

 check all code meets indentions standard and spaces add validator to make sure parking is null 0 or negative change navbar for manager to remove uneeded elements
+imrpoevemt: parking insepctor can be imporved with OCR and connecting to a CRM to issue PCR

 # M4Project - GeoPay